 Seeking an enriching, educational experience?
 Plan a visit to Shakespeare Hill in Delaware Park, where the Bard come to life courtesy of a not-for-profit professional theatre company.
 A tradition since 1976, skilled actors glide along the elegant stage reciting Shakespeare’s work to adults and children alike.
 King Lear runs Tuesdays through Sundays at 7:30 p.m. from June 21 to July 15, while Much Ado About Nothing runs from July 26 to August 19.

 History and Huckleberry Finn

 Are you a literary fanatic?
 The Central Library showcases a room dedicated to Mark Twain, who worked as an editor for a Buffalo newspaper early in his career.
 Perhaps the greatest treasure in the room – among other Twain memorabilia – is the original manuscript of The Adventures of Huckleberry Finn.

 Fun on Free Fridays

 M&T Bank’s Free Fridays offer opportunities for you to embark on cultural journeys in the Queen City.
-Dabble in modern art on the first Friday of every month at the Albright Knox Art Gallery or glaze over a collection of Western New York-inspired watercolor works on the second Friday at the Burchfield Penney Art Center.
+Glaze over a collection of Western New York-inspired watercolor works on the second Friday at the Burchfield Penney Art Center.
 Visit the Buffalo History Museum – a national historic landmark – on third Fridays, or get a glance of public art projects at the Buffalo Arts Studio on fourth Fridays.

 Want more ideas for summer fun?
 Check out our summer guide.